 Weather in India in August

 India has three seasons: Winter, Summer and Monsoon.
-Unfortunately, August falls right in the rain season which lasts from beginning or middle of June until end of September.
+Unfortunately, August falls right in the rainy season which lasts from the beginning or middle of June until the end of September.
 This means that there can be heavy durable rainfall in most regions across India in August.

-But even though it’s mostly off-season for tourism in India, it does not mean you can’t travel.
+Even though it’s mostly off-season for tourism in India, it does not mean you can’t travel.
 India has more than one climate zone and one needs to differentiate between them.
-Furthermore, there is no such thing as bad weather, as my PE teacher used to say.
-There are only wrong clothes and an unsuitable attitude.
+Furthermore, there is no such thing as bad weather, (as my PE teacher used to say), there is only unsuitable clothing and the wrong attitude.

 The main advantages of this time of the year:

-- You can get off-season bargains for hotels, even in the luxury section across your stay.
-Great time for backpackers!
+- You can get off-season bargains for hotels, even for luxurious accommodation, across your stay.
+A great time for backpackers!